Shake, Rattle and Roll 12: "Punerarya"

 Dianne works as a part-time tutor for the Gonzales family, the owners of a funeral parlor said to be the lair of rumored aswangs.

 On her first day, she meets the patriarch Carlo, the children - Ryan and Sarah, butlers Aludia and Simeon, and the secretary Anna.
 After a series of successful tutorial sessions, it gradually became clear to Dianne the nature of the family: being photophobic, having a desire for entrails and other unusual activity in and out of the parlor.

 Dennis, Dianne's brother, dismisses his sister's stories; meanwhile, Ryan is accused of divulging the truth to Dianne, creating tension between Carlo and Dianne.

-The family lures Dennis, who was waiting for her sister outside.
+The family lures Dennis, who was waiting for his sister outside.
 Unknown to him, he was used as a bait to force Diane to continue her work, but at the same time, sacrificing her life as prey to the aswangs.
 Carlo then revealed that they were once part of an ancient tribe, whose homes were ravaged by fire.
 Desperate, a widowed Carlo, being widowed set up the funeral parlor to cover up their true nature and to earn a living.
 This explained their photophobic features and dismissing Dianne before sundown.

 Dianne confronts the group, demanding they surrender Dennis.
 Throwing formaldehyde and setting the parlor aflame as a diversion, Dianne and her brother narrowly escape Sarah and Carlo, while Ryan, the only aswang member of the family that refuses to harm anyone, begs to go with her.
 Left with no choice, Dianne brings Ryan home, as the funeral parlor burns to the ground.

 As Dianne finds the first-aid kit to treat Dennis, she overhears his screams.
 She rushes to the den and finds Ryan eating Dennis' entrails.
 Ryan reveals that his family only eats living humans on their birthdays and just eats entrails from corpses to survive every day.
 However, Ryan wanted more and prefers to eat living humans every day.
 Dianne realizes that she was used by Ryan so that he can get rid of his family and their restrictions as he attacks her.